The Lessons of History

 History is a funny thing.
-Despite being over and done with, it’s constantly changing.
+Despite being over and done with, it’s changing.
 It’s fluid.
 Our understanding of history is in a state of flux.

 Our knowledge of any past event is always incomplete, probably inaccurate, beclouded by ambivalent evidence and biased historians, and perhaps distorted by our own patriotic or religious partisanship.
 “Most history is guessing, and the rest is prejudice.”